Tibowl/KCCacheProxy/ReadMe.md

 ======
 You can preload most assets by using the preloader.
 This might take a while.

 You can enable/disable certain sections by editing `config.json`.
 By default, only the recommended ones are enabled.
 If you have sound enabled, it's recommended to enable BGM, SE and titlecalls.
-Enabling the extras will take a long time to finish (especially the ships one).
+Enabling the extras will take a long time to finish (especially the ships one since it also does abyssals and old seasonals in `Assets` menu).

 You can start the preloader by running `node preload`.
 Then, select your server by entering the letter before your server name.